 Please try to be prompt, call if you are going to be late.

 Try not to come too early as we may be outside doing potty time, and we would have to cut their exercise time short if you are early.
-This has happened several times, and you have to wait outside until we bring everyone back in.

 We have visiting rules for a couple of important reasons: